 “You’ve been served.”
 These four words can strike fear into the heart of even the most hardened criminal.
 But what exactly does it mean to be served in Oklahoma?
 And what are your options if you find yourself on the receiving end of this legal notice?

-Being process served in Oklahoma City simply means that you have been notified of a lawsuit.
+Being process server in Oklahoma City simply means that you have been notified of a lawsuit.
 Once you have been served, you must respond to the lawsuit within a certain period or risk having a judgment entered against you by default.

 The process serving in Oklahoma can vary depending on the jurisdiction but generally involves the delivery of legal documents by a process server in OKC or sheriff’s department.
 Sometimes, service may be waived if the parties agree to accept service by mail.